Top 14 Venture Capital Firms for Food and Beverage Startups

 Image of TechRise Chicago - Top VCs in Food and Beverage

 TechRise Chicago is a venture capital firm and startup competition that supports Black and Latinx tech founders.
-The initiative provides early-stage funding and resources to entrepreneurs across a wide range of industries.
+They operate as a multi-stakeholder initiative, providing capital and resources to early-stage companies.

-• Investment stages: Seed, Early Stage Venture, Grant
+• Investment stages: Seed, grant, and early-stage venture

-• Industries of focus: Food and Beverage, Finance, Education, Construction, Insurance, Medical
+• Industries of focus: Construction, Education, Finance, Food and Beverage, Insurance, Medical, Professional Services, Web Design

 • Geographical presence: Based in Chicago, Illinois